As a Chicago, Illinois landlord, are you wondering how to go about breaking a rental lease or terminating a lease in this Illinois city?

 Does your lease have an early termination clause?
 If so, a tenant can use it to break the lease early.

 Normally, a landlord who allows a tenant to terminate a lease early usually requires them to pay a small penalty fee when they break the lease.
-The fee helps take care of some re-renting costs.
-For example, cost of advertising the vacant rental unit and screening a new tenant.
+The lease termination fee helps take care of some re-renting costs.
+For example, the cost of advertising the vacant rental unit and screening a new tenant for the lease.

 The early termination fee is usually equivalent to the rent of two months.
 A landlord may also require existing renters to provide them with sufficient notice prior to ending the lease term so there is time to find a new tenant, as well.

-Every state in the U.S. has sets minimum standards for health and safety codes for every rental unit, and Illinois isn’t an exception.
+Every state in the U.S. sets minimum standards for health and safety codes for every rental lease, and Illinois isn’t an exception.

 Your tenant may have the option to make the repairs and deduct the costs from the rent.
-The Residential Tenants’ Right to Repair Act defines the circumstances that must be met for a tenant to exercise that right.
+The Residential Tenants’ Right to Repair Act defines the circumstances that must be met for a tenant to exercise that right under their lease.

 When a landlord violates or harasses tenants, it may be enough justification for a tenant to terminate the lease.
 Examples of actions that may amount to landlord harassment include: